-On or before the date on which the investigation begins, the RIO must: (1) notify the ORI Director of the decision to begin the investigation and provide ORI a copy of the inquiry report; and (2) notify the respondent in writing of the allegations to be investigated.
-The RIO must also give the respondent written notice of any new allegations of research misconduct within a reasonable amount of time of deciding to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.
+On or before the date on which the investigation begins, the RIO must: (1) notify the ORI Director of the decision to begin the investigation and provide ORI a copy of the inquiry report; and (2) notify the respondent in writing of the allegations to be

 The RIO will, prior to notifying respondent of the allegations, take all reasonable and practical steps to obtain custody of and sequester in a secure manner all research records and evidence needed to conduct the research misconduct proceeding that were not previously sequestered during the inquiry.
-The need for additional sequestration of records for the investigation may occur for any number of reasons, including the institution's decision to investigate additional allegations not considered during the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
+The need for additional sequestration of records for the investigation may occur for any number of reasons, including the inquiry stage or the identification of records during the inquiry process that had not been previously secured.
 The procedures to be followed for sequestration during the investigation are the same procedures that apply during the inquiry.
 Where appropriate, the RIO may provide the respondent with copies of, or reasonable, supervised access to the research records.
 The RIO may consult with ORI for advice and assistance in this regard.

-D. Appointment of the Investigation Committee; Use of Outside Experts
+C. Appointment of the Investigation Committee; Use of Outside Experts

 The RIO, in consultation with the DO and, as appropriate, other institutional officials, will appoint an investigation committee and the committee chair as soon after the beginning of the investigation as is practical.
 The investigation committee must consist of individuals who do not have unresolved personal, professional, or financial conflicts of interest with those involved with the investigation and should include individuals with the appropriate scientific expertise to evaluate the evidence and issues related to the allegation, interview the respondent and complainant and conduct the investigation.
 Individuals appointed to the investigation committee may also have served on the inquiry committee.
 When necessary to secure the necessary expertise or to avoid conflicts of interest, the RIO may select committee members from outside the institution.
 The RIO will notify the respondent of the proposed committee membership within ten (10) days of its appointment.
-If the respondent submits a written objection to any appointed member of the inquiry committee or expert, based upon bias or conflict of interest, within five (5) days, the RIO will determine whether to replace the challenged member with a gualified substitute.
+If the respondent submits a written objection to any appointed member of the inquiry committee or expert, based upon bias or conflict of interest, within five (5) days, the RIO will determine whether to replace the challenged member with a qualified substitute.
 The RIO may consult with the DO and/or ORI for advice and assistance in this regard.